visheshks04/circle-rectangle-classifier/README.md

 I will be using Binary Cross Entropy as the loss function because this is a binary classification problem.

-    train.py is used to train a model using the dataset given. classifier.py makes predictions on a directory of pictures.
-The directory path can be passed as a command line argument or changed seperately in the file.
+    classifier.py makes predictions on a directory of pictures.
+The directory path can be passed as a command line argument or changed seperately in the file. train.py is used to train a model using the dataset given. data.py has the preprocessing and fetching functions.

+## How to test

+Change the path variable in the classifier.py module to the path to the directory of the testing images.
+Alternatively, the classifier.py could be run directly along with the path as a command line argument.
+The classifier function could also be imported and used seperately somewhere else.